 The North Carolina Better Business Bureau monitors local businesses, including assisted living communities and other residential properties.
 By searching the BBB’s online database, you can see the public’s feedback for each of the assisted living communities in the Charlotte area.

 Public review websites offer the public a chance to share their experiences with assisted living communities in Charlotte.
 Yelp is one of the most popular places people go to find unfiltered reviews from residents, both current and former, family members, and administrators who take the time to respond to issues raised by the public.
 Many assisted living communities also maintain a presence on Facebook and Google Places, where more comments and reviews can be found.

-Top 10 Questions to Ask While Touring Assisted Living Facilities in Charlotte, NC
+What Questions Should I Ask When Touring Assisted Living Facilities in Charlotte?

 - What is the ratio of staff to residents?

 - What is the staff turnover rate?